 Automating larger or more custom suites, like an in-house software solution, will require IT build out the workflows.
 In this scenario, you’ll need to prioritize workflows and processes.

 Here are a few tips on choosing how and what to automate and orchestrate:

-- Automate tasks that applications or machines can do with more speed and accuracy than a human can – even if it’s automating something as simple as a line of code, this can avoid human error mistakes
+- Remember the goals of speed and accuracy.
+Automate tasks that applications or machines can do with more speed and accuracy than a human can.
+Even if it’s something small, like our example of inserting a line of code: this can avoid costly human errors.

-- Orchestrate workflows that free up the team to tackle more valuable projects that are not as easy to orchestrate, like creative and innovative output, or the start of a new project
+- Orchestrate to free up employee time.
+Orchestrate workflows that free up the team.
+With less rote tasks, the team can tackle more valuable projects that are not easy to orchestrate, like creative and innovative output, or the start of a new project.

 As automation and orchestration continue to improve tasks and automation, more teams – both IT and otherwise – are able to work towards an ideal product that incorporates a larger amount, or eventually all, of the requested requirements.

 How to choose automation/orchestration tools